maakbaas/esp8266-iot-framework/README.md

 4. There is a strict split between the ESP8266 application and the web interface through an API.

 In short, the framework aims to be unobtrusive, easy to deploy, with a modern web interface that's easy to modify and expand for different projects :).

+**Note:** The ESP32 is not supported by this framework right now, due to the reliance on BearSSL.
+BearSSL is part of the ESP8266 Arduino libraries, but not part of the ESP32 Arduino libraries.